blow away mental fog and boost physical energy

 That’s why you don’t need to eat meat to get your adequate level of protein in your diet.
 Providing you get sufficient of the 8 essential amino acids in their correct proportion, the body builds the protein it needs from the amino acids in the food you eat.
 (B12 is another subject.)

 If your body does not make enough stomach acid or enzymes it will have trouble digesting protein.
 And our ability to make enzymes is one of those many things that deteriorates with age.
+It also detoriates with lower protein in the body so it can be a dwindling spiral.

 And the reason protein makes you feel fuller for longer (an aid to weight loss) is that the presence in the stomach of protein stimulates the production of a hormone that slows intestinal contractions and delays the emptying of the stomach.